AlsoBays/Anilist-Css/README.md

-Update: I completed the entire CSS thing on w3schools.com But I don't remember shit
+Update: I completed the entire CSS thing on w3schools.com But I don't remember shit.
-Like my mind just goes blank
+Like my mind just goes blank.
-I can't even center align some shit
+I can't even center align some shit.
-How the fuck did I get an 88% on that test
+How the fuck did I get an 88% on that test.